 - CPR level “A” and AED

 - Basic Life Support

 - Pediatric Advanced Life Support

-On-line training courses are also offered for individuals looking for CPR training in the comfort of their own home.
+Online training courses are also offered for individuals looking for CPR training in the comfort of their own homes.

 What kind of certification will I get?

-Participants that complete courses such as standard, emergency and childcare first aid will receive certification that meets Alberta Occupational Health and Safety (OH&S) requirements.
-Participants that complete stand-alone CPR training courses will receive awards that meet the requirements of the ILCOR and American Heart Association consensus of 2012.
+Participants who complete courses such as standard, emergency, and childcare first aid will receive certification that meets Alberta Occupational Health and Safety (OH&S) requirements.
+Participants who complete stand-alone CPR training courses will receive awards that meet the requirements of the ILCOR and American Heart Association consensus of 2012.

 Did you Know?

 Anaphylaxis reactions, also known as severe allergic reactions, are life-threatening and must be addressed as soon as it happens.
 Reactions to different kinds of stimuli such as peanuts and bee stings can cause an anaphylactic reaction.
 Signs and symptoms of an anaphylactic reaction include:

 - Changes in LOC (levels of consciousness) such as confusion, disorientation, and unconsciousness